Lurkars/esp-ena/README.md

 * permanent storage on flash of last keys, beacons and exposures (storage is limited, see [storage math](#some-storage-math) for details)
 * parsing of Exposure Key export binaries as defined in [Exposure Key export file format and verification](https://developers.google.com/android/exposure-notifications/exposure-key-file-format) (big thanks to [nanopb](https://github.com/nanopb/nanopb) for making this easier than I thought!)
 * calculating exposure risks/scores (after adding reported keys and storing exposure information) as defined in [ENExposureConfiguration (Apple)](https://developer.apple.com/documentation/exposurenotification/enexposureconfiguration/calculating_the_exposure_risk_value_in_exposurenotification_version_1)
+* receive Exposue Key export from an ENA Exposure Key export proxy server [ena-eke-proxy module](#ena-eke-proxy), see [ena-eke-proxy server reference implemenation](https://github.com/Lurkars/ena-eke-proxy)

 ### Limitations/Problems/Questions
 * WiFi or other external connection needed for infections status (auto-connect to open WiFis?)
 * obtaining accessibility
 * all parameters (scanning time, thresholds etc.)
-* memory (RAM) is really low with BLE and WiFi enabled, unzipping a Exposure Key export not possible for now, maybe disable BLE service for download.
 * service UUID is send reversed, RPI and AEM also send in reverse?
 Don't know BLE specification enough

 ### some storage math